flaviorssilva1981/AzureDevops-AppService/README.md

 I recently worked on an Azure cloud architecture that automates deployments and provides full observability across environments.

+### Application use case: .NET EAD (Distance Learning) IT exam platform

+This project underpins an online EAD (Distance Learning) IT examination platform built on ASP.NET (.NET 8) and hosted on Azure App Service.
+The solution is optimized for reliable, scalable assessments with strong observability and DevOps foundations.

 🔹 Source Control: GitHub as the repository for collaboration and versioning 🔹 CI/CD: Azure DevOps Pipelines for build, test, packaging, and automated deployments 🔹 Application Hosting: